-This section sets out seven commitments and recommended minimum actions to strengthen and improve community engagement and accountability across the Movement.
-These commitments ensure community engagement and accountability are reflected in our institutional policies and procedures, and integrated into programmes and operations.
-They should guide cooperation and collaboration within the Movement and with external actors.
+This section sets out seven commitments and recommended minimum actions aimed at strengthening and improving community engagement and accountability across the Movement.
+These commitments provide a framework to ensure community engagement and accountability become a core way of working in the Movement, reflected in our institutional policies and procedures, fully integrated into programmes and operations, and guiding cooperation and collaboration within the Movement and with external actors.